Skip to main content

 Validate recipient before transfer

-Before initiating a transfer, verify that the recipient has completed their onboarding and provided all required personal data.
-This can help prevent personal_data_missing errors.
+Before initiating a payout, verify that the recipient has completed their onboarding and provided all required personal data.
+This can help prevent recipient_personal_data_missing errors.

 2